jcgneto/CV/README.md

 # Research areas of interest

-Microbial population and community ecology.
+Bacterial population genomics and ecology.
-Ecological interactions between gut microbiome and enteric pathogens.
+Linking bacterial genotypes to phenotypes at the population level.
-Ecological statistics and modeling of microbial communities.
+Gut microbe ecology and evolution in natural reservoirs (livestock and humans).

 # Publications